tarwn/lessthandot-hugo/blogs/content/posts/2013-02-03-hi-i-m-a-developer.md

 <span style="font-size: 10pt; line-height: 14.25pt;"><span style="font-family: arial, helvetica, sans-serif;">The world of development is an interesting one where creativity comes alive through code to produce wonderful programs that do lots of cool stuff.</span></span>

 <p style="line-height: 14.25pt;">
-  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">Okay that&#8217;s the Wizard of Oz intro over, is it really that rosy?</span></span>
+  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">Okay that's the Wizard of Oz intro over, is it really that rosy?</span></span>
 </p>

 <p style="line-height: 14.25pt;">
-  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">It seems the world of development has changed a great deal and gone are the days when you could just be a code cutter (though such roles do exist and are required), it seems a developer has to now master a wide array of skills and do battle with various foes like the Windows Operating System (<em>level 72 elite boss for those that are keeping track&#8230;</em>) as well trying to do their day job (<em>which in itself now consists of different minion roles</em>).</span></span>
+  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">It seems the world of development has changed a great deal and gone are the days when you could just be a code cutter (though such roles do exist and are required), it seems a developer has to now master a wide array of skills and do battle with various foes like the Windows Operating System (<em>level 72 elite boss for those that are keeping track…</em>) as well trying to do their day job (<em>which in itself now consists of different minion roles</em>).</span></span>
 </p>

 <p style="line-height: 14.25pt;">
-  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">With the advances in .NET development there are a wide range of Frameworks, Tools and Add-Ons that can be worked with, installed and generally cried over (<em>a black hole in which I have been sucked into, the crying bit&#8230;</em>).</span></span>
+  <span style="font-size: 10pt;"><span style="font-family: arial, helvetica, sans-serif;">With the advances in .NET development there are a wide range of Frameworks, Tools and Add-Ons that can be worked with, installed and generally cried over (<em>a black hole in which I have been sucked into, the crying bit…</em>).</span></span>
 </p>

 <p style="line-height: 14.25pt;">